SteveMuiyuro/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 This script prints a number with two decimal places, followed by a new line.
 This script converts a number from base 10 to base 16.
 This script encodes and decodes text using the rot13 encryption.
 Assume ASCII.
+This script prints every other line from the input, starting with the first line.